BenCos17/ben-cogs/currency/docs.md

 **Notes:**
 - If the API key is not set, the bot will prompt you to set it using the command `[p]set api freecurrencyapi api_key,YOUR_API_KEY`.
 - If an invalid base currency code is provided, the bot will display a list of supported currencies.

 ## Setting the API Key

-Before using the commands, you need to set the API key for FreeCurrencyAPI.
+Before using the commands, you need to set the API key for FreeCurrencyAPI, You will need to create an account with https://freecurrencyapi.com

 **Command:**